4 Tips for Workplace Safety from Your Denver Workers Compensation Attorney

 Lift Properly: Having poor lifting techniques can actually do quite a bit of damage on your back.
 This is why it is important to lift properly.
 In the Mayo Clinic’s “Proper Lifting Techniques” slideshow, they explain when lifting boxes or items, start in a safe position by having both needs on the grown and your arms straight as you prepare to lift an object.
 Then, when standing, stand one leg at a time and maintain a natural curve in your lower back.
 Use your legs to stand up.
 They also say you can squat instead of standing up and overall just make sure to have your legs to the work for you when lifting to avoid back injuries.
 Also, it is important not to twist when lifting and keep your core muscles tight.
 Failing to lift properly can result in a strain or injury on your lower back.

 Avoid Fire Hazards: Having quality fire extinguishers readily available is a quick way to put a stop to a potentially dangerous situation.
 Also, when putting them out, make sure employees understand how to use them and if you work in a restaurant or place where there may be grease fires, they know how to put them out properly.
 Also, make sure employees are not abusing electrical outlets by overloading them.

 If you do find yourself a victim of a workplace injury, the premier go-to law office of Mark A. Simon will help you work through your case.
 Our office will help you get the benefits you deserve from payment of medical care and lost wages to even mileage traveled to get the care you need.
-Learn how to avoid denial of workers’ compensation claims with these tips from your Denver worker’s compensation attorney and give us a call at 303-321-4878 to get started.
+Learn how to avoid denial of workers’ compensation claims with these tips from your Denver worker’s compensation attorney and give us a call today to get started.